qbit86/arborescence/src/Arborescence.Models.Specialized/README.md

             out-edges : V → [E] ┘
 ```

-`SimpleIncidenceGraph` represents a directed multigraph (permitting loops) with edges not having their own identity [1].
+`Int32AdjacencyGraph` represents a directed multigraph (permitting loops) with edges not having their own identity [1].
-`IndexedIncidenceGraph` represents a directed multigraph (permitting loops) with edges having their own identity [2].
+`Int32IncidenceGraph` represents a directed multigraph (permitting loops) with edges having their own identity [2].
-`MutableUndirectedSimpleIncidenceGraph` and `MutableUndirectedIndexedIncidenceGraph` provide their mutable undirected counterparts.

 Vertices are represented as integers and must fill the range [0.._VertexCount_).
 Edges are stored as incidence lists in contiguous spans.